MrExcepcional/kola/README.md

 # Warning
 ## Linkedin does not allow use of robots, crawlers or scripts in their web site.
 Don't use it or you may be banned from the platform.
-Ask me how I now this... well I didnt read the user agreement before creating this.

 ### kola
 Automatic crawler to explore, filter and apply jobs with custom criteria not available in Linkedin.
 Deprecated.